 Frozen Coconut Keto Snack Bars

-This snack bars recipe is a slightly modified version from my friend Megan Kelly in order to fit into a keto lifestyle as her original was using a higher carb form of chocolate chips.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+This coconut snack bar recipe is a slightly modified version from my friend Megan Kelly in order to fit into a keto lifestyle as her original was using a higher carb form of chocolate chips.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.

 Frozen Coconut Keto Snack Bars